CodeWithAloha/discovery_vHawaiiProject_Pol.is/README.md

         -AinaViz (potential non-profit partner to consider)

-        -Chinatown Community Groups, Neighborhood Board, Chamber of Commerce, etc. (potential community to engage-- over an issue like dealing with Grafitti)
+        -Chinatown Community Groups, Neighborhood Board, Chamber of Commerce, etc. (potential community to engage-- over an issue like dealing with Graffitti)

     ~Specifics To Be Developed After Completing Phase II~